 If you built or helped to build your site, you should be able to make all or most of the above changes on your own.

-If you didn’t, send this article to the person or company who did (or another local web design firm) and ask them to make sure your site is properly optimized for search.
+If you didn’t, send this article to the person or company who did - or another local web design firm.
+Ask them to make sure your site is properly optimized for search.

-The costs should be minimal, and will pay for themselves via the traffic and leads you will receive from your higher rankings.
+The costs should be minimal, and they will pay for themselves through traffic.
+Plus, you’ll win even more leads as your site ranks higher.

 Put these SEO strategies into place, and your page will climb up Google’s search ladder.
 Soon, you’ll get more traffic and better leads on your website.